NerdLang/nerd/docs/README.md

 <br>

-Javascript's God Mode : one language to rule them all.
+Javascript's God Mode: one language to rule them all.
 Code everything, everywhere, for everything, in JavaScript.

 No VM.
 No Bytecode.
 No packaging.
-No Garbage Collector.
-Fully compiled to native binaries.
+No Garbage Collector. ompiled to native binaries.

 # Table of contents